 God’s love is bountiful.
 His blessing is magnificent.
 A view of my walk today through the Santa Cruz redwoods.
 Praise His wonderful name!
+I love His grace!

 I am attending the Mt Hermon Christian Writers’ Conference- my first ever.
 I am so thankful for the rich beauty I am allowed to witness on these grounds.
 Despite the hardship it took to get here, I lack nothing.
 I’m learning to step outside of my box.
-I’m realizing that this journey requires an optimal amount of discipline in self-control, thought, and intentional listening.
+I’m realizing that this journey requires an optimal amount of discipline in self-control, though, and intentional listening.
 It’s almost as if the theories I learned in the MFA have lost their luster when I purpose to write for His glory alone.
-I’m eternally grateful for all the Lord is showing me in just the first day.
-I began to read Quiet by Susan Cain a few months ago and here is one of her appropriate passages that demonstrates the power of my sensibility at this time:
+I’m eternally grateful for all the Lord is showing me on just the first day.
+I began to read Quiet by Susan Cain a few months ago and here is one of her appropriate passages that demonstrate the power of my sensibility at this time:

 I’ve run into many Christian writers who, like me, are not on this journey for the fame or glory, or for self-aggrandizement, but for the sake of drawing nearer to God.
 Our work is significant because when we write intentionally and with purpose, He is glorified.